Stagecoach (1939 film): Development

 The screenplay is an adaptation by Dudley Nichols of "The Stage to Lordsburg," a short story by Ernest Haycox.
 The film rights to the work were bought by John Ford soon after it was published in Collier's magazine on April 10, 1937.
 According to Thomas Schatz, Ford claimed that his inspiration in expanding Stagecoach beyond the bare-bones plot created by Haycox was his familiarity with another short story, "Boule de Suif" by Guy de Maupassant, although Schatz believes "this scarcely holds up to scrutiny".
 Ford's statement also seems to be the basis for the claim that Haycox himself relied upon Guy de Maupassant's story.
 However, according to a Haycox biographer, there is no direct evidence of Haycox being familiar with Maupassant's tale, especially as he was documented as going out of his way to avoid reading the work of others that might unconsciously influence his writing, and he focused his personal reading in the area of history.
+Screenwriter Ben Hecht also contributed to the Stagecoach screenplay (in particular, Dallas's dialogue) but went uncredited.
+In addition, Hecht worked with Ford on ideas for the outdoor action sequences based on his experience with the film Viva Villa! in 1934.